RH3D/RH3D.xyz_docs/pages/virtu.md

 #### OFFICIAL UPGRADES
 *Performance packs designed to push the hardware to its absolute limit:*
-- **4WD XY Axis:** Quad-motor setup for insane torque and higher resonance frequencies.
+- **4WD** - quad-motor setup for insane torque and higher resonance frequencies.
-- **Double-Shear Mounts:** Supported motor shafts to handle highere belt tensions for max accelerations.
+- **Double-Shear Mounts** - supported motor shafts to handle high belt tensions.
-- **CPAP Part Cooling:** Remote high-pressure cooling for the most demanding high-speed filaments.
+- **CPAP Part Cooling** - remote high-pressure cooling for the most demanding high-speed printing.
-- **Active Motor Cooling:** Built-in cooling and thermistor support to keep XY steppers cool.
+- **Active Motor Cooling** - built-in cooling and thermistor support to keep XY steppers cool.
-- **In Progress:** Enclosure and CNC Aluminum parts for those who want the ultimate build.
+- **In Progress:** Enclosure and CNC Aluminum parts for the ultimate build.

 #### OFFICIAL MODS
 - Klicky Probe
 - BDsensor
-- Alternative Rails: Support for MGN12H rails on all axes.
+- MGN12H rails on all axes

 CONTINUE TO: INTO THE PROJECT